 The Long War, Part 14 / Spring-summer, 1596

-Now, we are going to learn about the Sultan’s preparations for the great campaign and see initial Christian success, including the siege of Hatvan castle.
+Now, we are going to learn about the Sultan’s preparations for the great campaign and see initial Christian success, including the siege of Hatvan Castle.
 Let us follow the research of our historian, Szibler Gábor, and see what happened right before the important Battle of Mezőkeresztes.

 Due to the defeats suffered in Hungary and in Wallachia, the Sultan had Sinan replaced but he was taken back again because of the quick death of Sultan Mehmed.
-It was the fifth time that Sinan has been appointed to the highest post in the Ottoman Empire under the Sultan.
+It was the fifth time that Sinan had been appointed to the highest post in the Ottoman Empire under the Sultan.
 Pasha Sinan wanted to persuade the Sultan to lead his army to Hungary in person.
 It was the advice of the Divan and the mercenaries of the Sublime Port demanded it as well.
 Finally, Sultan Mehmed III has given in.
 Unfortunately, the old but agile Sinan passed away in April and Pasha Dammad Ibrahim took his place.
 Some historians even call the first phase of the Long War (1591/93-1606) the “Sinan War” that lasted from 1593 to 1596.

-The siege of Hatvan Castle
+The Siege of Hatvan Castle

 As the Turks had started their campaign against Hungary too late, the Christians had plenty of time to begin the siege of Hatvan Castle.
-Although they were playing with the idea of taking back Győr, Tata, Pápa, Buda, and Pest finally they have agreed to take Hatvan Castle which was an important fort in the chain of castles around Buda.
+Although they were playing with the idea of taking back Győr, Tata, Pápa, Buda, and Pest finally they agreed to take Hatvan Castle which was an important fort in the chain of castles around Buda.
 The chief commander became the younger brother of Habsburg Matthias, Archduke Maximilian (aka Miksa in Hungarian).
-Here you can read more about Hatvan castle’s history:
+Here you can read more about Hatvan Castle’s history:

 General Pálffy Miklós (note, I use the Eastern name order for Hungarians) moved against Vác Castle.
 Seeing him come, the Ottomans had destroyed their fort and fled.
 The Christians spent weeks rebuilding it then they withdrew to Párkány (Sturovo).
 It was the idea of General Teuffenbach to take Hatvan and Szolnok, the Military Council had no idea at all but finally accepted it.
 The army arrived there on 15 August which was defended by 1,000-2,000 Turks.
 The siege lasted for nearly three weeks.
 The Turk garrison of Hatvan had asked for reinforcement but they were late to arrive there.